pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-06-05-chocolate.markdown

 - Chill in the fridge for at least an hour (or freeze for 15 minutes) to set before using
 Notes:
 - You can either sweeten your chocolate bar, or choose to leave it unsweetened.
-I prefer the latter, but if you want it sweeter, I'd recommend either 1/2 tsp (2.5 g) <a href='https://amzn.to/3SqwsMO'>liquid monk fruit</a> or stevia, or 1 tbsp (20 g) honey or maple syrup
+I prefer the latter, but if you want it sweeter, I'd recommend either 1/2 tsp (2.5 g) <a href='https://amzn.to/3SqwsMO'>liquid monk fruit</a> or <a href='https://amzn.to/45wOzIv'>stevia</a>, or 1 tbsp (20 g) honey, maple syrup, or <a href='/recipes/sugar-free-syrup'>sugar free syrup</a>
 ---